-The newest version of the Troy Lee Skyline has a longer inseam for better overall protection and new fabric that make it a super comfortable pair of shorts.
+The newest version of the Troy Lee Skyline has a longer inseam for better overall protection that works well with kneepads.
+The fabric is mega-stretchy, making it a super comfortable pair of shorts.
 It still has some work to do in the style department, but for technical riding on hot days, these are a great option.

 Fit and Comfort